AdobeDocs/commerce-merchant-services.pt-BR/help/live-search/synonyms-type.md

 ## Práticas recomendadas

-Lembre-se das seguintes práticas recomendadas para aproveitar ao máximo o [!DNL Live Search] sinônimos.
+Lembre-se das seguintes práticas recomendadas para obter o máximo de [!DNL Live Search] sinônimos.

 ### Evitar &quot;palavras de interrupção&quot;

-[!DNL Live Search] filtra &quot;palavras de interrupção&quot; comuns em inglês de sinônimos, como:
+[!DNL Live Search] filtra as &quot;palavras de interrupção&quot; comuns em inglês de sinônimos, como:

 a, an, and, são, como, at, be, mas, por, for, in, into, is, it, no, not, of, on, or, tal, que, o, seu, então, há, esses, eles, este, para, foi, será, com